keboola/developers-docs/extend/publish/index.md

 ### Component Icon

-- Use a PNG image that is at least 256x256px large.
+- Use a PNG image that is at least 256x256px large and has transparent background.

 ### Component Configuration